JoyfulReaper/MissionControl/README.md

 - .NET 10 SDK
 - a supported .NET development platform

-The test suite uses temporary SQLite databases and controlled HTTP, Docker, and protocol doubles.
-It does not require a running RabbitMQ broker, Docker daemon, external network service, or production credentials.
+The test suite uses temporary SQLite databases and controlled HTTP, NATS, Docker, and protocol doubles.
+It does not require a running NATS server, Docker daemon, external network service, or production credentials.

 For a complete local event flow:

-- RabbitMQ reachable by Gateway, Archive, and GitActivity;
+- NATS with JetStream enabled, reachable by Gateway, Archive, and GitActivity;
 - writable storage for Archive, Agent, Dashboard authentication, and GitActivity SQLite databases;
 - valid API keys and, when enabled, a GitHub webhook secret;
 - Archive and Agent HTTP endpoints reachable by Dashboard.